dendinho-e-bolinha/FEUP-FSI/Echo.md

 r.interactive()
 ```

-After having executing the script, an interactive shell on the machine will be available.
+After executing the script, an interactive shell on the machine will be available.
 Then, just execute `cat flag.txt` to get the flag!